Direct to Major (DTM) Admissions

 Learn about the Student Experience from our Current Students

 Learn more about the student experience from one of our Allen School ambassadors who are current UW students studying Computer Science or Engineering!
-You can schedule an appointment to meet with them 1:1 or attend their office hours to meet a group of students.
+You can schedule an appointment to meet with them 1:1 on our ambassador page.

 Watch our Building Tour video